A New Access Control Scheme for Facebook-style Social Networks: Discussion

 \section{Discussion}

-We have shown that our scheme can express fine-grained access control policies related to users and public information.
+We have shown that our scheme and its extensions can express fine-grained access control policies related to users and public information.
 We have also shown how to deal with the problem of information reliability in OSNs by incorporating endorsement and trust into our policy formulas.
 There are still two other issues to discuss.

 The first question is about the \emph{usability} of our scheme, especially for the non-experienced users -- whether a user can easily express a policy of his intention.
 On one hand, relationship-based policies (e.g., friends, friends of friends) can be easily expressed in our scheme like the current access control schemes adopted by OSNs.
 On the other hand, a group of qualified requesters under a sophisticated policy can be computed by OSNs, e.g., a Facebook user can directly get a list of his friends who have been worked in a company through Graph Search.
+Besides, as shown in Figure~\ref{fig:smartlistaccess}, Facebook already implemented smart list for users to define fine-grained policies.
 Therefore, we believe that our scheme can be supported as well.
 Moreover, users can use visualization tools (e.g., see~\cite{AFYH09}) to learn whether their policies have been properly enforced.

 The second is related to the \emph{availability} of user information in OSNs.
 As privacy raises serious concerns in OSNs, users might not be willing to share too much information.
 As a consequence, some eligible users can be filtered out by a policy due to the lack of their information in the OSN.
-However, one purpose of OSNs is for people to express themselves -- more information a user shares, more benefits he will gain from the OSN.
-In another way, a user keeps more privacy if he shares less information.
-There is always a balance between information sharing and privacy.
+However, the main purpose of OSNs is for people to express themselves and socialize with other users -- more information a user shares, more benefits he will gain from the OSN.
+On the contrary, a user keeps more privacy if he shares less information.
+There is always a balance between information sharing (or utility) and privacy.
 What we focus in this paper is to explore the information shared by users in OSNs to express fine-grained access control policies.
-Availability of user information in OSNs is thus orthogonal to our proposal.
+Thus, we consider availability of user information in OSNs orthogonal to our proposal.